 In Sect.
 4 we mentioned that equational constraints could also be solved by generators without variable bindings, but this technique might increase the search space due to the possibly superfluous generation of all values.
 To show the beneficial effects of our implementation of equational constraints with variable bindings, in Fig. 1 we compare the results of using equational constraints (=:=) to the results where the Boolean equality operator (==) is used (which does not perform bindings but enumerate all values).
-As expected, in most cases the creation and traversal of a large search space introduced by "==" is much slower than our presented approach with variable bindings.
-In addition, the example last shows that the lazy unification operator (=:<=) improves the performance when unifying an expression which has to be evaluted only partially.
+As expected, in most cases the creation and traversal of a large search space introduced by == is much slower than our presented approach with variable bindings.
+In addition, the example last shows that the lazy unification operator ("=:<=""") improves the performance when unifying an expression which has to be evaluted only partially.
 Using strict unification, all elements of the list are (unnecessarily) evaluated.
-On the other hand, lazy unification causes some overhead when the expressions are fully evaluated, which is shown by the fromPeano and palindrome examples.
-Thus, it is reasonable to use it only if its improved computational power is really required, as intended by its design.

-In contrast to the Curry implementations PAKCS and MCC, our implementation of strict unification is based on an explicit representation of the search space instead of backtracking and manipulating a global state containing bindings for logic variables.
-Nevertheless, the benchmarks in Fig. 2, using equational constraints only, show that it can compete with or even outperform the other implementations.
-The results show that the implementation of unification of MCC performs best.
-However, in most cases
+In contrast to the Curry implementations PAKCS and MCC, our implementation of strict unification is based on an explicit representation of the search space instead of backtracking and

-&lt;sup>6 "inc x n" is a naive addition that n times increases its argument x by 1.
+6 "inc x n" is a naive addition that n times increases its argument x by 1.